whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2023-spring/01-technical-sketching-fusion-360/01-04-draw-two-objects-in-third-angle-projection.md

 1. Select two objects of reasonable size and complexity.
 You do not want super tiny objects or mega huge objects.
 You also don't want objects that are a simple square or objects made of hundreds of intricate parts.

 2. Use digital calipers and rulers to get the dimensions of the objects.
 Write these dimensions down in your notes.
 Use mm for your units.
+[How to use digital calipers.](../../../../making/how-to-use-digital-calipers.md)

 3. Using loose sheets of paper, <span>not</span> in your sketchbooks, draw the two objects that you selected in third angle projection.
 Draw one third angle projection freehand and one with drawing tools.